St Joseph's Church, Burslem: Description

 It is built of red and purple bricks.
 In the north-west corner there is a campanile with four stages of slightly diminishing height, each decorated with blank arcading, and an open arcade on the upper stage.
-There is a round tower, lower then the campanile, in the north-east corner, with an open arcade on the upper stage.
+There is a round tower, lower than the campanile, in the north-east corner, with an open arcade on the upper stage.
 Between the campanile and tower, the side facing Hall Street is gabled and has a wide-arched central doorway with stone columns; there are three windows above, with similar arches and columns.

 Interior

 Inside, there is a nave and lower aisles, and an apsidal chancel.
 The nave has three bays divided by brick pilasters, each subdivided into three by columns and arches.
 There is a flat coffered ceiling.
 The marble pulpit is inlaid with mosaic tiles from Italy.
 There is a marble reredos decorated with pink and green marble columns and panels.

 Decorations were designed by Gordon Forsyth, director of Burslem School of Art.
 Following the suggestion by the MP for Burslem Andrew MacLaren to the parish priest William Browne, that young parishioners should make decorations, Gordon Forsyth taught them to make to his design the 32 stained glass windows, and the ceiling panels that depict the coats of arms of the Pope and the Bishop of Birmingham.

 Gordon Forsyth's daughter Moira Forsyth created the painting "Christ in Glory" for the ceiling of the chancel, produced in panels in her London studio in 1935–1937.
 She made other artworks for the church, remaining involved with the church until William Browne's death in the 1950s.